tohnperfect/HILC_demo/README.md

 A visual-based interactive GUI Programming by Demonstration system.

-1. User demonstrates a desktop task. (run `genLog.py`)
+1. The user demonstrates a desktop task. (run `genLog.py`)

-2. The system asks use to clearify some confusing parts, if any.
+2. The system asks the user to clearify some confusing parts, if any. (run `gen_script_detectors.py`)

-3. The system generate runable script which can automatically perform the demonstrated task.
+3. The system generates runable script which can automatically perform the demonstrated task.

 Now only work on Windows environment.
 Tested with Windows7 and Windows10.